garciafabio/haproxy/README.md

 run.sh

 	Maybe not needed, since the lb is created on the docker-compose.yml Doesn’t access relative path for the -v parameter Missing network name
 	Adjust the exposed ports

-As a improvement, most of the hardcoded information could be passed as variables to avoid human errors, also to be able to use the same code in multiple environments.
+As an improvement, most of the hardcoded information could be passed as variables to avoid human errors, also to be able to use the same code in multiple environments.